PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Discussion

 \section{Discussion}

-We addressed a very challenging variant of the domain adaptation problem in NLP, which has received limited attention in previous literature.
-In our setup an algorithm is trained on several source domains and then applied to examples from an unseen domain.
-Importantly, the target domain is unknown at training time, and the algorithm is not exposed to data (annotated or not) from this domain or to any other information about it.
-Apart from the intellectual contribution, a model that effectively operates in this setup provides an efficient solution: It is a single model that can be applied to any target domain with no data requirements about the target domains and without an increase in the number of model parameters as a function of the number of source or target domains.

-\textit{PADA}, our proposed algorithm, takes advantage of the prompting mechanism of the T5 autoregressive language model.
-In order to map the test example into the semantic space spanned by the source domains, it generates a unique example-based signature (prompt): a sequence of unrestricted length, consisting of source domain names as well as predefined Domain Related Features (DRFs) that characterize each of the source domains.
+We addressed the problem of multi-source domain adaptation when the target domain is not known at training time.
+Effective models for this setup can be applied to any target domain with no data requirements about the target domains and without an increase in the number of model parameters as a function of the number of source or target domains. \emph{PADA}, our algorithm, extends the prompting mechanism of the T5 autoregressive language model to generate a unique textual prompt per example.
+Each generated prompt maps its test example into a semantic space spanned by the source domains.

-Our experimental results with two tasks and ten multi-source adaptation settings demonstrate the effectiveness of our approach compared to state-of-the-art methods and strong baselines, as well as the importance of the model components and of our design choices.
-Moreover, as opposed to the MoE paradigm, where a model is trained for each source domain, \textit{PADA} provides a single unified model.
-Intuitively, this approach also seems more cognitively plausible - a single model attempts to adapt itself to new incoming domains, rather than employing an independent, dedicated model per domain.
+Our experimental results with three tasks and fourteen multi-source adaptation settings demonstrate the effectiveness of our approach compared to strong alternatives, as well as the importance of the model components and of our design choices.
+Moreover, as opposed to the MoE paradigm, where a model is trained separately for each source domain, \emph{PADA} provides a single unified model.
+Intuitively, this approach also seems more cognitively plausible -- a single model attempts to adapt itself to examples from new incoming domains, rather than employing an independent model per domain.